 Other hormones, such as estrogen and human chorionic gonadotropin (HCG), may also disturb sleep patterns.

 Second Trimester Insomnia

-They are often called the ‘honeymoon phase’ of pregnancy; the second trimester may relieve insomnia for many women.
+They are often called the ‘honeymoon phase’ of pregnancy; the second trimester may relieve insomnia early pregnancy for many women.
 The body has adjusted to the hormonal changes, nausea typically subsides, and the increase in abdomen size is not significant enough to cause major discomfort during sleep.